-Food Safety (and other Public Protection) officers have worked closely with Kirklees Infection Prevention Control officers to investigate outbreaks of COVID-19 in workplaces, particularly those associated with food businesses.
-These links have been maintained and will ensure continued collaborative working between the departments.
+Food Safety (and other Public Protection) officers worked closely with Kirklees Infection Prevention Control officers during the Covid-19 Pandemic to investigate outbreaks of COVID-19 in workplaces, particularly those associated with food businesses.
+The links developed during that period, have been maintained and will ensure continued collaborative working between the departments.